gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -OverrideLabel
-Specifies whether to apply a different label to a file that's already labeled.
+Specify whether to apply a different label to a file that's already labeled.
 By default, the scanner relabels these files only when they have been labeled by the current scanner account.

 To prevent this relabeling, set this parameter to Off.
 To relabel files that have been labeled by another account (for example, manually by a user or by another labeling solution), set this parameter to On.